aceofgreens/aceofgreens.github.io/content/articles/2025-04-07-exogeneous_growth.md

 slug: exogeneous_growth
 ---

-Here we study the simplest economics growth model by Robert Solow and Trevor Swan.
+Here we study the simplest economics growth model - the Solow model - by Robert Solow and Trevor Swan.
 It is the basis over which many other models build upon and is quite easy to analyze, while providing useful insights.
 For example, it asserts that changes in saving only matter for the economy's transition path, not for its permanent growth rate.
 Yet, savings obviously determine consumption.
 So should we save more or less?
 The model also introduces key questions such as whether poor countries grow faster than richer ones, or whether physical capital can explain big differences in output across space and time.

 We are concerned with an economy's long term behaviour.
 This presupposes that individual macroeconomic fluctuations from year-to-year are not of interest.
 In fact, the main variable of focus is the output $Y(t)$ as a function of the production factors capital $K(t)$, labor $L(t)$, and technology $A(t)$.
 All of these depend on time $t$, but we'll often skip this notation for clarity.
 The mapping between inputs and outputs is given by a production function $F$, i.e. $Y = F(K, A, L)$.

 If we assume that $F$ is increasing in $K$, $A$, and $L$, and they all grow exogeneously, this already implies a growth rate for $Y$.
 However, the generality and usefulness of the conclusions depend on the modeling setup.
 The assumptions of the Solow model hit a sweet spot in that regard because they are not the most unrealistic ones, but they do allow for some level of interesting insights.

-We'll assume that $F$ has a [Cobb-Douglas](https://en.wikipedia.org/wiki/Cobb%E2%80%93Douglas_production_function) functional form, $Y(t) = F(K, AL) = K^\alpha (AL)^{1 - \alpha}$.
+We'll assume that $F$ has a [Cobb-Douglas](https://en.wikipedia.org/wiki/Cobb%E2%80%93Douglas_production_function) functional form, $Y(t) = F(K, AL) = K^\alpha (AL)^{1 - \alpha}$ with $0 < \alpha < 1$.
 The technology $A$ enters only through its multiplication with the labor $L$.
 The product $AL$ is called *effective labor*.
 This functional form also implies constant returns to scale, where e.g. doubling the inputs doubles the outputs, $F(xK, xAL) = xF(K, AL)$.
 Such constant returns are realistic for large economies where the gains from specialization have been exhausted.

 Let's assume that $L$ and $A$ grow at constant rates $n$ and $g$ respectively.
 Thus, they are exogeneous and grow exponentially as time $t$ progresses: